JJG1488/readme-generator/readme.md

-# readme-generator
+## readme

 # Description

-This app was created to help build a professional readme to allow developers to focus on their current projects
+This application helps develpers to focus on their current tests by taking their focus off of creating a readme

 ---